 We focus on the best and support those who make it.
 We look for creations that are full of life and to be savoured.
 We look for a connection to the locale and the landscape; digging ever deeper into the possibilities the fruit naturally holds.
 Valuing those who eschew the industrial ways for the depths and bountiful array that comes with a purer manner of making.

 We believe that cider is, as once described by the diarist John Evelyn, in many ways the ‘Native Wine of England’.
 That at its best it is a rival to wine, with all the associated qualities from the skill of the maker to the place at the dining table.
-And we remember that Napoleon Bonaparte once titled perry the ‘English Champagne’, such is the quality it can hold.
+And supposedly Napoleon Bonaparte even once titled perry the ‘English Champagne’, such is the quality it can hold.

 We value minimal intervention and a process of stewardship, where things are not constrained by over manipulation.
 Where 100% cider apple juice is allowed to create a pure articulation of all the fruit can be.
 Often our makers use hand picked fruit and ferment only with wild, indigenous yeasts.
 They value the age and terroir of the orchard, and look to work with the variants of each season, understanding the hundreds of varieties of cider apple and reveling in their distinct virtues.